mhpi/generic_deltamodel/README.md

 with process-based equations.
 "Differentiable" means that gradient calculations can be achieved efficiently at large scale throughout the model, so process-based equations can be trained together with NNs on big data, on GPU.
 Following as a generalization of `HydroDL`, 𝛿MG (`generic_deltaModel`) aims to expand differentiable modeling and learning capabilities to a wide variety of domains where prior equations can bring in benefits.

 Closely synergizes with deep learning tools and the scale advantage of PyTorch.
-Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen.
+Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen. 𝛿MG is not a partcularly model.
+Rather, it is a framework that support many models (some are from HydroDL2.0) in a generic way.
+Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG.

 <br>